PrintzMarshmallows/Pet-Website/README.md

 ## Development server

 Run `cd pet-site`.
+Then, run `npm install`.
 Next, run the json-server: `json-server -w db.json --port 3000`.
 After that, go to src via `cd src`.
 Then, run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding